 lead ASSOCIATE (health and Social Care)

-Sandy Utton is our lead associate in health & social care support, and is an MI Practitioner supporting people with long-term conditions and Diabetes to make changes in their lifestyle behaviours.
-Sandy has over 15 years experience supporting disabled people to independently manage their own lives through Direct Payments, Individual Budgets and the development of Personal Health Budgets.
-Sandy has been integral in developing our best-practice services within this field and is sought after across the country for her expertise and understanding of services, the law and management of independent living, direct payments, care plans and safeguarding.
+Sandy Utton is our lead associate in health & social care support, and is an MI Practitioner specialising in using Motivational Interviewing with Hoarders and runs the National Hoarding Support Group.
+Sandy has worked for NCBC delivering telephone support for people with long-term conditions and Diabetes to make positive changes in their lifestyle behaviours.
+In addition to working for NCBC, Sandy has over 18 years experience supporting disabled people to independently manage their own lives through Direct Payments, Individual Budgets and the development of Personal Health Budgets.
+Sandy has been integral in developing our best-practice services within this field and is sought after across the country for her expertise and understanding of services, the law and safeguarding.
 Regarding best-practice and safeguarding, Sandy developed the unique and outstanding Motivational Interviewing focussed Independent Support & Supervision Service (IPASS) for Personal Assistants and Carers in order to elevate the role, provide robust safeguarding measures, reduce workplace stress and isolation and support the dignity and independence of the disabled employer.
 For more information or to speak to Sandy please contact us or see our Supervision page.